Bindulatha01/CODETECH-Task1/README.md

 **Key Activities**

 **1.Setting Up the Arduino Environment:**
-  Install the Arduino IDE and configure the Arduino board and USB drivers.
+  Install the Arduino IDE and configure the Arduino board and USB drivers.<br>
 **2.Writing the Code:**
-  Initialize the digital pin connected to the LED,write the setup() function to set the pin mode and write the loop() function to turn the LED on and off at regular intervals.
+  Initialize the digital pin connected to the LED,write the setup() function to set the pin mode and write the loop() function to turn the LED on and off at regular intervals. <br>
 **3.Uploading the Code to the Arduino:**
-  Connect the Arduino to the computer via USB,compile and upload the code using the Arduino IDE.
+  Connect the Arduino to the computer via USB,compile and upload the code using the Arduino IDE.<br>
 **4.Observing the LED Blink:**
   Verify that the LED blinks at the specified interval.